gbdev/gbcompo21/README.md

 - Graphics  -  How impressive are the art, animation and visual effects? (if applicable)
 - Audio  -  How good are the music and sound effects? (if applicable)

-The leadboard is computed by averaging the "Overall" score.
+The leaderboard is computed by averaging the "Overall" score.

 ## FAQ